-There are a number of things to consider when selecting roofing shingles for your home.
+There are several considerations when selecting roofing shingles.
 Of course, cost and durability are top of the list, but aesthetics and architectural style are important, too.
-The right roof for your home is the one that balances those four considerations.
+The right shingle roof for your project is the one that balances all of those considerations.

 Asphalt shingles take over an overwhelming share of the U.S. residential roofing market.
 These shingles can be either organic or fiberglass materials.
-Although shingles reinforced with organic felts have been around much longer, fiberglass-reinforced products have come to dominate the market.
+Although shingles reinforced with organic felts have a longer history, fiberglass-reinforced products have become a more common choice.